Emrals/masternode/README.md

 ```
 wget https://raw.githubusercontent.com/Emrals/masternode/master/auto-install.sh && chmod +x auto-install.sh && ./auto-install.sh
 ```
-This script will walk you though the complete setup.
+This script will setup everything on the VPS automatically.
+Make sure you have the key from the step below.

 Automated masternode installation
 ---------------------------------